angyuqian/coffee-code/staying-safe-online/README.md

 ## Intro

 We live so much of our lives online, and Google, Facebook, and Amazon already know everything about us, so should we even bother taking steps to safeguard our online privacy?
+And if you have nothing to hide, should you even be concerned about your privacy?
 YES.
+As [Glenn Greenwald said in coversation with the Huffington Post](https://www.huffingtonpost.com/2014/06/20/glenn-greenwald-privacy_n_5509704.html):

+> We all need places where we can go to explore without the judgmental eyes of other people being cast upon us, only in a realm where we’re not being watched can we really test the limits of who we want to be.
+It’s really in the private realm where dissent, creativity and personal exploration lie.

-There are specific strategies you can use so that you can stay safe in the online spaces that are important to you.
+There are specific strategies you can use so that you can stay safe from prying eyes in the online spaces that are important to you.

 First things first, what's your privacy personality?
 Take this [5-minute quiz](https://wnyc.typeform.com/to/CWAeSB) developed for [The Privacy Paradox](https://project.wnyc.org/privacy-paradox), a project of [Note to Self](https://www.wnycstudios.org/shows/notetoself), WNYC's tech show about being human.